WorkingMediumPortugal

 Frequently Asked Questions

-Is the Portuguese Water good with kids and other dogs?
+Is the Portuguese Water Dog good for first-time owners?

-What is the biggest challenge of owning the Portuguese Water?
+What is the biggest challenge of owning a Portuguese Water Dog?

 Our Shop